nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    * Date

-     * Your search date should be of the format: `YYYY-MM-DD`
+     * Your search date should be of the format: `YYYY-MM-DD`.

-     * You should only provide one search date
+     * You should only provide one search date, i.e. `d/2020-01-01 2020-02-02` would not be accepted.

      * Tasks with their date matching the search date exactly are considered to have fulfilled the task date search criteria.